 The Oakland Water System relies on water supply wells to provide water to our system.
 These supply wells are located in the Borough and are owned, operated and maintained by the Borough of Oakland Water Department.
-We are in the engineering stages of treatment for our system to remove PFOA and PFOS in the drinking water at Well 10 and anticipate having a water treatment facility installed at Well 10's facility in 2023.
+We are in the construction stages of treatment for our system to remove PFOA and PFOS in the drinking water at Wells 5 and 10 and anticipate having a water treatment facility installed at Well 5 and Well 10's facility in 2024.
+In an effort to be proactive, the Borough is installing treatment for Well 9 as well.
+Currently, Wells 5, 9 and 10 filters have been installed.